ehazlett/ehazlett.github.io/_posts/2013-09-09-shipyard-ui-refresh.md

 I will go into detail in another post but a blueprint is essentially a way to map and connect containers (dependencies, environment variable injection, etc.)

+You can launch the new Shipyard by `docker run ehazlett/shipyard` (make sure to `docker pull ehazlett/shipyard` if you already have the image to get the latest).

 For more information and updated screenshots source is on [Github](https://github.com/ehazlett/shipyard).

 As usual, thanks to the [Docker](http://docker.io) team for kicking so much ass :)